krzemienski/awesome-from-stars/README.md

 * [saravanakumarjsk/Text-to-speach-with-gTTS](https://github.com/saravanakumarjsk/Text-to-speach-with-gTTS): Converting text file to mp3 speach format using gTTS
 * [watson-developer-cloud/text-to-speech-nodejs](https://github.com/watson-developer-cloud/text-to-speech-nodejs): This is a deprecated Watson Text to Speech Service Demo.
 A link to the newly supported demo is below
 * [cuinjune/text2video](https://github.com/cuinjune/text2video): A software tool that converts text to video for more engaging learning experience
 * [oobabooga/textgen](https://github.com/oobabooga/textgen): Open-source desktop app for local LLMs.
 Text, vision, tool-calling, OpenAI/Anthropic-compatible API.
+100% private.
 * [louisdh/textor](https://github.com/louisdh/textor): A plain text editor for iOS
 * [f/textream](https://github.com/f/textream): Textream is a free macOS teleprompter app for streamers, interviewers, and presenters.
 It highlights your script in real-time as you speak, displayed in a beautiful Dynamic Island overlay.
 With extensible features.
 * [ianzhao/textshot](https://github.com/ianzhao/textshot): Python tool for grabbing text via screenshot